abiddiscombe/whereabouts/README.md

 ![Screenshot of a Whereabouts API response](media/banner.png)

 In this screenshot, the database was populated with Ordnance Survey's [Open Names](https://osdatahub.os.uk/docs/names/overview) POI dataset consisting of around 3 million features.
 The Whereabouts API, using MongoDB's geospatial capabilities, can query this data and return a result of up-to 1,000 features in less than a second.
-You can try it for yourself using the demo linked to this project.

 ## API Endpoints